Port Pirie

 What has been the trend in development approvals over the past five years in the Port Pirie SA2?

-Looking at development activity over the past five years, the Port Pirie SA2's approval levels have been significantly below the yearly average of 24, showing a notable downturn in recent development.
+Looking at development activity over the past five years, the Port Pirie SA2's approval levels have been below the yearly average of 24, indicating a recent decline in approval activity.

 How does recent development compare to population growth in the Port Pirie SA2?